matteohorvath/book-reviews/startups/zero-to-one-peter-thiel.md

 The good thing is that today it's more hard to start a cult, because people don't think that there is some mystery which can only be obtained if your are part of a sect.

 ### The World according to convention

+HP's story as it started to invent, then quickly changed trajectory and started to do non-inventing stuff.
+They stopped believing in secrets and started to do the more conventional stuff.

+### The case for secrets

+You can't find secrets without looking for them.
+Only the relentless ones can find them.

+### How to find secrets

+Two type of secrets : natural, people.
+You can find them where nobody is looking.

+### What to do with secrets

+There is a golden mean between telling everybody and telling no one.
+Great businesses are built around a secret which is hidden from the outside.
+Take the hidden path, as Tolkien says.

+## Foundations

+"a startup messed up at its foundation cannot be fixed."

+### Founding matrimony

+Your co-founder is kinda like your wife.

+### Ownership, possession, and control

+- ownership - who legally owns a company's equity?
+- possession - who actually runs the company on a day-to-day basis?
+- control - who formally governs the company's affairs?

+These questions should be answered at the start of the company.
+This is how you can control alignment.
+Board shouldn't be big, keep it at max 5 if it's private.

+### On the bus or off the bus

+Full-time, and onsite workers.
+This is how you won't have misalignment.

+### Cash is not king

+CEO's salary shouldn't be high.
+The lower it is, the harder it is signaling the standard.
+Cash is attractive, but cash compensation will focus the mind to short-term thinking.

+### Vested interests

+Equity is a powerful tool when you have people who believe that your company will succeed.

+### Extending the founding

+Extending a company's founding indefinitely is how it will stay inventing.

+## The mechanics of mafia

+Ideal company culture doesn't exist, work like a mafia.

+### Beyond professionalism

+Tightly knit team, wit a shared mission and vision.
+People who join should be excited to work on the problem, and with us.

+### Recruiting conspirators

+Recruiting is the core competency of every company.
+Why should the xth (x>20) engineer join the company?

+You should have a unique answer to this.
+Don't fight the perk war.

+### What's under silicon valley's hoodies

+Company merch is how the whole company looks the same in a different way.

+### Do one thing

+On the inside every individual should have one job.
+Internal war for responsibilities is counter productive.

+### Of cults and consultants

+0-1 is more like a cult than a nihilist consultant.
+A startup is fanatically right about something that the outside is missing.

+### If you built it, will they come?

+1. no. Sales is not devil (like the nerds think).

+### Nerds vs. Salesmen

+Nerds like transparency, and think salesman are by heart lying.

+### Sales is hidden

+From the titles to the processes it is usually hidden.
+Distribution is an essential design part of your product.
+Invent an effective way how to sell your product.

+### How to sell a product?

+- CAC: 1$ - Consumer - Viral Marketing
+- CAC: 100$ - Consumer and small business -  Marketing
+- DEAD ZONE
+- CAC: 10.000$ - Small Business - Sales
+- CAC: 10 million $ - Big corp, government - Complex Sales

+One distribution channel will be better than all of them.

+Selling to non-consumers is also essential (vcs, new employees).

+### Everybody sells

+literally.

+### Man and machine

+tbc.